 Candidates for certification must achieve qualifying scores on the appropriate tests in the New York State Teacher Certification Examination (NYSTCE) program.
 Register for the tests at http://www.nystce.nesinc.com/ as you prepare to take them.

-***Candidates graduating in May 2014 of after should take the new tests: edTPA, EAS, ALST, and Revised CSTs.
+***Candidates graduating in May 2014 or after should take the new tests: edTPA, EAS, and CSTs Assessments.
 For more information, check: http://www.nystce.nesinc.com/NY_annProgramUpdate.asp and

 For more information about the NYSTCE program, please check http://www.highered.nysed.gov/tcert/faqtests.html.

 At its May 2015 meeting the New York State Board of Regents approved an emergency regulation extending the edTPA Safety Net and created safety nets for the Educating All Students test (EAS) and certain Content Specialty Tests (CSTs).
 For the safety net to be used, a candidate must first submit the edTPA or take one of the designated tests.
 Upon not achieving a passing score, the candidate may re-take the assessment or use the safety net option.
 The following link provides the details of the safety net plan as it is currently known:

 Student/Faculty Resources for EAS